 Walpole Park, Mattock Lane, W5 5BG.

 Any general enquiries about the festival should be sent to firstname.lastname@example.org.
+Please note we do not need any more caterers.

 We operate cash bars.
-Payment by debit and credit card is only possible for books and clothing etc.
+Payment by debit and credit card is only possible for admissions, books and clothing etc.

 Sorry but we do not have the facilities to operate credit/debit card ‘tabs’ for drinks.